epigen/biseqMethCalling/README.md

 * Hybrid-selection bisulfite sequencing
 * Other variants of region-specific bisulfite sequencing (e.g. MethylCap-biseq and ChIP-biseq)

-By default CpG are analyzed, but other sequence contexts (CpA, CpH, CpHpG, etc.) are also supported.
+By default CpGs are analyzed, but other sequence contexts (CpA, CpH, CpHpG, etc.) are also supported.

 ## Usage
 The main script is `biseqMethCalling.py`.
 See `python biseqMethCalling.py --help` for a full listing of parameters